Why Daily Journaling Can Improve Your Life: Clarity, Focus, and Stress Relief.

 - You can dump all your ideas so you can stop procrastinating

-- Look back at your biggest challenge of the day or simply the emotions you're feeling.
+- Reflect on your biggest challenge of the day or the emotions you're currently experiencing.

 - Journaling in the morning helps you see what you have planned ahead of the day

-- Nighttime helps you unwind and reflect on your day, and can help you release stress for bed.
+- Nighttime helps you unwind and reflect on your day, and can help you release stress for a restful night's sleep.

 3. Processing Emotions

-Sometimes we have these emotions going on in our heads, and we often can't quite understand them.
+Sometimes we experience these emotions in our minds, and we often struggle to understand them.
 But when you start to jot down all the stuff in your head, you get a clear visual of what you're thinking.
 Nd it can also help reduce stress.
 Try practicing with these steps.

-- Pick a downtime during your day, like when you're feeling overwhelmed or even happy.
+- Choose a downtime period during your day, such as when you're feeling overwhelmed or even happy.

 - You want to use prompts like "Today I'm thankful for"